learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 someGlobalNumber = 42; // is now window.someGlobalNumber and can be accessed anywhere
 ```

 These consequences are due to JavaScript's approach to scoping.
-In Ruby, we didn't have to worry too much about scoping because all variables assigned within a method were scoped to just that method.
+In Ruby, we didn't have to worry too much about scoping because all variables assigned within a method are scoped to just that method.
 For instance:

 ```ruby
 def make_variable